-- Both drug use disorders and mental conditions are caused by overlapping factors, such as underlying brain deficits, genetic vulnerabilities and an early exposure to stress or trauma.2
+- Both drug use disorders and mental health conditions are caused by overlapping factors, such as variations in brain structure, genetic vulnerabilities and an early exposure to stress or trauma.2

 What Does Research Tell Us About Effective Dual-Diagnosis Treatment?

-One study of AOD treatment patients with a dual diagnosis found that patients in programs with specialized services (e.g., a more “dual diagnosis” approach, higher percentages of clinicians with training or certification in multiple treatment areas, or access to more mental health expertise) more frequently used psychological services and had better mental health and AOD use outcomes after six months of treatment.
+One study of rehab treatment patients with a co-occurring disorders found that patients in programs with specialized, integrated services were more likely to seek psychological and social support in the future, and ultimately had better mental health and substance use outcomes after six months of treatment.4

 Here at Skywood Recovery, we believe strongly in providing an integrated, dual-diagnosis approach to treatment, as may be needed by our clients.
 We have been recognized by more than ten federally funded studies for our highly effective strategies and results in comparison to other programs nationwide.
 We encourage you to carefully consider all the pertinent facts before deciding which treatment provider is worthy of your trust.
 Skywood Recovery not only takes the approach being shown to be most effective today, but we also have the expertise and environment that we believe will be most conducive to successful results.

-2 “Comorbidity: Addiction and Other Mental Illnesses”, Research Report Series, National Institute on Drug Abuse, https://www.drugabuse.gov/sites/default/files/rrcomorbidity.pdf .
+2 “Comorbidity: Addiction and Other Mental Illnesses”, Research Report Series, National Institute on Drug Abuse.
+September 2010.
+Web.
+Accessed 28 June 2017.